JavierAntoran/moby_dick_whale_audio_detection/README.md

 ## Preparing the dataset

 First download the dataset and extract the whale_data folder.
-Run the following script in order to save train samples and lables to .npy files.
+Run the following script in order to save train samples and labels to .npy files.
 ```bash
 python read_data.py
 ```